CoreMedia/coremedia-additional-workflows/scheduled-publication-workflow/documentation/installation.md

 ## Introduction

-Depending on what you are setup and your plans, you can integrate this project in different ways.
+Depending on your setup and your plans, you can integrate this project in different ways.

 * If you want to use the extension in your project, then it is recommended to fork the repository and integrate it as described in [Git Submodule](#git-submodule).
 * If you do not want to use GitHub, proceed as described in [Release Download](#release-download).
 * If you just want to contribute a new feature or a bugfix to the extension, you will need to work with the [Git Submodule](#git-submodule).
-As an external developer you will still need a fork of the repository to create a Pull Request.
+As an external developer, you will still need a fork of the repository to create a Pull Request.

 ## Release Download

-Go to [Release](https://github.com/CoreMedia/coremedia-additional-workflows/releases) and download the version that matches you CMCC release version.
+Go to [Release](https://github.com/CoreMedia/coremedia-additional-workflows/releases) and download the version that matches your CMCC release version.

 From the Blueprint workspace's root folder, extract the ZIP file into `modules/extensions`.